The Hawk's Quill

 yet you will not forgive me my guilt.

-Whether guilty or right — its the same in your sight;
+Whether guilty or right — it's the same in your sight;

 I'm ashamed and I'm filled with self-hate.